What type of heating system do you have?

 - Boilers with radiators, baseboard, or floorboard radiant heat

 Geothermal heating operates by running tubes of water through boreholes to absorb heat from under the ground in the winter and to cool the circulating water during the summer.
-This is a year-round, ground-based system, delivering heat and air conditioning in one unit.
+This is a year-round, ground-based system, that delivers heat and air conditioning in one unit.
 The geothermal heating system passes water through a heat exchanger in much the same manner as an air-based heat pump.

 Although the initial installation cost is typically higher than a traditional furnace, a geothermal heating system is substantially more economical long-term and may make your home more desirable to buyers if you choose to sell in the future.